desireco/resume/resume.md

 ### Experience

-**Lead Developer, ParkWhiz, Chicago** (Sep 2014-Apr 2015) Coordinate work with consulting team and provide support and guidance Implement good practices like continous integration and code coverage Implement api using engines
+**Lead Developer, ParkWhiz, Chicago** (Sep 2014-Apr 2015) Coordinate work with outside team and provide support and guidance Hire developers, train and onboard new developers Implement features, break app to gem and api parts Implement best practices, continuous integration, code quality **Process:** _Ruby on Rails, RSpec, Cucumber, Agile_

+**Lead Developer, Enova, Chicago** (May 2014-Sep 2014) Coordinate work with offshore team and provide support and guidance Work as developer on Canada and Australia team Improve test suite
   **Process:** _Ruby on Rails, RSpec, Cucumber, Agile_

 **Lead Developer, Enova, Chicago** (May 2014-Sep 2014) Coordinate work with offshore team and provide support and guidance